insight-platform/Replay/docs/sections/3_jobs.rst

 Job Persistence
 ---------------

 Currently, jobs are not persistent.
 When the service is reloaded, all the running jobs are lost.
+Users must implement job persistence separately.